 See John Peel here.

-Known for his lustrous hair and cheesy voice, his career soared after leaving Radio Luxembourg.
-Snapped up by Radio 1 where he hosted the breakfast show.
-Famously banned Frankie Goes To Hollywood‘s song Relax from his show in 1984 because he felt the lyrics were obscene.
-Also hosted Top of the Pops and Saturday Superstore on television.
+Read famously banned Frankie Goes To Hollywood‘s song Relax from his show in 1984 because he felt the lyrics were obscene.
+He also hosted Top of the Pops and Saturday Superstore on television.
 His play Oscar Wilde: The Musical was panned by critics and closed in the West End after one night in 2004.

 He was famed for his pacy banter, outlandish dress sense and quirky sense of humour, and described himself as “the Emperor, the geeter with the heater, your leader, your groovy host from the West coast, here to clear up your skin and mess up your mind.
 It’ll make you feel good all over.”